nrfconnect/ncs-zigbee/docs/architectures.rst

    Combined Matter + Zigbee architecture on a single SoC

-This platform design is currently provided as a proof of concept and is supported on the following development kit:
+This platform design is currently provided as a proof of concept and is supported on the following development kits:

+* nRF54L15 DK (``nrf54l15dk/nrf54l15/cpuapp``)
 * nRF54LM20 DK (``nrf54lm20dk/nrf54lm20a/cpuapp`` and ``nrf54lm20dk/nrf54lm20b/cpuapp``)

 .. _ug_zigbee_platform_design_ncp: